James Craik: Revolutionary War career

-With the outbreak of hostilities during the American Revolution, Craik once more rejoined the army.
+With the outbreak of hostilities during the American Revolution, Craik joined the Revolutionary forces.
 He served as an army surgeon, ultimately advancing to the second-highest post in army medicine.
 Craik warned Washington about the plots of the Conway Cabal, and treated the wounds of General Hugh Mercer at the Battle of Princeton and Gilbert du Motier, Marquis de La Fayette at the Battle of Brandywine.
 Mercer died of his wounds, but La Fayette was more fortunate.

 At the conclusion of the war, Craik was admitted as an original member of The Society of the Cincinnati of Maryland.

 Washington persuaded him to move his practice to Alexandria, Virginia, where he built his house Vaucluse, where he later died.
 He also had a town house at 117 South Fairfax Street, 209 Prince Street, and then 210 Duke Street.

 Washington summoned Craik out of private practice in 1798 in connection with the Quasi-War against France, installing him as Physician General of the Army on 19 June of that year.
 After the conclusion of hostilities, Craik mustered out on 15 June 1800.

 His grandson, who was named after him, would build his house Elm Grove, later renamed the Craik-Patton House, on a tract of land awarded to Dr. Craik as payment for his service in the Revolutionary War.
 The town of James Craik, Córdoba Province, Argentina is named after him.